-- Setting up a new device, or an existing device that needs reconfiguring, say following a support issue.
+- You are setting up a new device, or an existing device needs reconfiguring, such as following a support issue.

-- When logging into any Office 365 platform via the web, as this is of course considered to be from an untrusted device or location.
+- When logging into any Microsoft Office 365 platform via the web, as this is of course considered to be from an untrusted device.

 Once enabled, what is available to stop my team disabling their MFA themselves?

-Microsoft Azure (the backbone to Office 365) now has security defaults that forces your team to supply their MFA choices.
-However this is only if they ever login to the web platform, so it is far from reliable to ensure everyone has initialised their Microsoft Authenticator.
+Microsoft Azure (the backbone to Microsoft Office 365) now has security defaults that forces your team to supply their MFA choices.
+However, this is only if they ever login to the web platform, so it is far from reliable if you want to ensure everyone has set up their Microsoft Authenticator.

-The best way to achieve this is via “Conditional Access” policies inside Azure, which requires a single Azure Premium license for your tenant.
+The best way to achieve this is by setting “Conditional Access” policies inside Azure, which requires a single Azure Premium license for your tenant.
 Once enabled, you will be able to add policies to force MFA at tenant level, meaning it cannot be disabled by individual users.

 We have a high turnover of users and devices, and I can see MFA taking a lot of manpower to initialise each time, can anything be done to ease this?

 Inside Microsoft Azure, you can add “Trusted IPs” to bypass the MFA requirement, and if your office has a static IP, this can be added here.
-Although this does open yourself up to IP spoofing, where someone can spoof your IP address and pretend to be you, although they would of course also need to know your Office 365 password to get access.
-I would strongly advise against this unless necessary.
+Although this does open yourself up to IP spoofing, where someone can spoof your IP address and pretend to be you, although they would of course also need to know your Microsoft Office 365 password to gain access.
+We would strongly advise against this method unless truly necessary.

-If you do add a trusted IP address, this could see some of your users never initialise MFA, as they will never be prompted to do so if they are never outside of the trusted zone.
+If you do add a trusted IP address, this could see some of your users never initialise MFA, as they will never be prompted to do so unless they are accessing from outside of the trusted zone.
 For this reason, we recommend adding an additional conditional access policy to only allow MFA registration from the same IP as your trusted location, otherwise a password leak would mean the person with the password will be prompted to initialise MFA, which they will do so to their own device, and then gain access.
 With this in place, you will need users to head to the dedicated page for registering their device, as of course they will never be prompted to do so inside the Trusted Location.
-You can find this site here.
+You can find this dedicated page here.

-Enabling MFA for your Office 365 tenant is a must for all businesses, no matter how big or small.
-With MFA disabled, a number of situations could occur:
+Enabling MFA for your Microsoft Office 365 tenant is a must for all businesses, no matter how big or small.
+With MFA disabled, several situations could occur:

-- Leaked passwords could see access gained to your cloud resources i.e., emails, files and more.
+- Leaked passwords could see hackers gain access to your cloud resources such as your emails, files, and more.

-- Man in the middle attacks can occur on your email system, where the party compromising your account will act as you, resending emails that are in your sent items, say bank account changes on invoices, deleting the sent item after.
+- Man in the middle attacks can occur on your email system, where the party compromising your account will act as you, altering and resending emails that are in your sent items, for instance altering bank account details on invoices to be their own then deleting the sent item after.

-- Files once accessed can be placed online in a public place, with a ransom requested in return for taking the files offline, which is of course a major data breach.
+- Files that are accessed can be placed online in a public place, with a ransom requested in return for taking the files offline, which would constitute a major data breach.

 These days, Microsoft recommends MFA over regular password changes.
-This is due to regular password changes becoming less secure due to the nature of the change, for example the 1 at the end becomes a 2 and so on.
+This is due to regular password changes becoming less secure due to the limited nature of the change that most users make, for example the 1 at the end of the password becomes a 2 and so on.

-I don’t trust my employees with the code, worried they will lose their device, or my employees refuse to use their own device for work purposes.
+I don’t trust my employees with the code, I’m worried they will lose their device, or they refuse to use their own devices for work purposes.

 We hear this a lot.
 And if this arises, there is a simple solution.
-We recommend that anyone facing this issue, purchases a central device, say a Android tablet, that is kept in the office under management supervision.
+We recommend that anyone facing this issue, purchases a central device, such as a basic Android tablet, that is kept in the office under management supervision.
 You can pick up such a device for less than £100.